zerodogg/scriptbucket/README.markdown

     animetool           A simple script to assist with watching TV/Anime series and rename files to sane filenames.

+    cookiesTxtToPhantom A script to convert cookies.txt files to a cookie format usable by phantomjs

     dagsnytt            A script to fetch the latest "dagsnytt" (Norwegian NRK radio news) podcast and play it.
 Can also fetch the latest "politisk